scipopt/gcg/doc/resources/main.md

 <small><a href="../index.html">Back to the landing page.</a></small>

+> **Note on the documentation preview:** <br>
+> This preview always refers to the current master branch.<br>
+> In particular, guides on the detection do not apply to the current release version.

 <center>

 ### Welcome to the official GCG Guide and Documentation.
 **Please first have a quick look at our guide on**
 <br>